top of page

 You lie awake at night, not able to shut your brain off

-What causes a new mum to go into survival mode?
+What causes a mum to go into survival mode?

-Here are just some of the things that new mums often speak about in our sessions:
+Here are just some of the things that mums often speak about in our sessions:

 Mother with baby